SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Unblock.JPG)

-You might still encounter execution errors later on, beacause of Windows security restrictions.
+You might still encounter execution errors later on because of Windows security restrictions.
 This is nothing I can change at the moment, at least not without buying an expensive certificate, that secures the source of the binaries.
 Therefore, an additional step might be necessary: You will find a little Powershell script in the *Utilities* folder, which you can copy to the *Binaries* folder and execute it there with Administrator privileges.
 These are the commands, which need be executed:

 	takeown.exe /F . /R /D N
 	Get-ChildItem -Path '.' -Recurse | Unblock-File